Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 Reply

-Bruce Miller says a couple of years ago
+Bruce Miller says 3 years ago

 I was born with heart disease along with other ailments.
 Coq10 and hawthorn berry extract are also very beneficial.
 I was diagnosed with kappa light chain mm in dec 2019.